The $\omega$-Condition Number: Applications to Optimal Preconditioning and Low Rank Generalized Jacobian Updating: Properties and Optimal Preconditioning: vs

 Since eigenvalue decompositions can be expensive, one issue with $\kappa({A})$ is how to estimate it efficiently when the size of matrix ${A}$ is large.
 A survey of estimates and, in particular, estimates using the $\ell_1$-norm, is given in \cite{MR86f:65083,Hig:87}.
 Extensions to sparse matrices and block-oriented generalizations are given in \cite{grle:81,MR1780268}.
-Results from these papers form the basis of the \href{http://www.mathworks.com/help/techdoc/ref/condest.html}{\emph{condest}} command in \textsc{Matlab}; this illustrates the difficulty in accurately estimating $\kappa(A)$.
+Results from these papers form the basis of the \href{http://www.mathworks.com/help/techdoc/ref/condest.html}{\emph{condest}} command in \textsc{Matlab}.
+More recently~\cite{gao2023scalable} deals with scalable methods for finding the $\kappa$-optimal diagonal preconditioner.
+This illustrates the difficulty in accurately estimating $\kappa(A)$.

-On the other hand, the measure $\omega({A})$ can be calculated using the trace and determinant function which do not require eigenvalue decompositions.
-However, for large $n$, the determinant is also numerically difficult to compute as it could easily result in an overflow $+\infty$ or $0$ due to the limits of finite precision arithmetic, e.g.,~if the order of $A$ is $n=50$ and the eigenvalues $\lambda_i=.5, \forall i$, then the determinant $.5^n$ is zero to machine precision.
+On the other hand, the measure $\omega({A})$ can be calculated using the trace and determinant function that do not require eigenvalue decompositions.
+Derivatives are given in \Cref{lem:gradconds} above.\footnote{Since the first version of this paper we have been made aware of the new CVX \textsc{Matlab} function \href{https://github.com/cvxr/CVX/blob/master/functions/det_rootn.m} {\textdef{$det\_rootn$}} that calculates $\det(A)^{1/n}$, the denominator of $\omega$, using the Cholesky decomposition.} However, for large $n$, the determinant is also numerically difficult to compute as it could easily result in an overflow $+\infty$ or $0$ due to the limits of finite precision arithmetic, e.g.,~if the order of $A$ is $n=50$ and the eigenvalues $\lambda_i=.5, \forall i$, then the determinant $.5^n$ is zero to machine precision.
 A similar problem arises for e.g.,~$\lambda_i = 2, \forall i$ with overflow.
 In order to overcome this problem, we take the $n$-th root first and then the product, i.e.,~we define the value obtained from the spectral factorization as

 We now let $A=R^TR=LUP$ denote the Cholesky and $LU$ factorizations, respectively, with appropriate permutation matrix $P$.
 We assume that $L$ is unit lower triangular.
 Therefore,

 Similarly,

 Therefore, we find $\omega(A)$ with numerator $\trace(A)/n$ and denominator given in \cref{eq:detchol} and \cref{eq:detlu}, respectively: